 “A man carrying a jar of water” – that is precisely how the ancients saw the constellation of Aquarius.
 The “house” is also an astrological term for the constellation.
 But how does one determine when this age will begin?
 The answer is very simple – by observing the stars of the eastern horizon, during the spring equinox of the 21st of March.

-Why spring equinox?
-Our calendar dates have been revised in the past, but what is sure is that the ancient New Year began in March with the spring, not in January in the middle of the winter.
+Why the spring equinox?
+There were many revisions of our calendars, but what is sure is that the ancient New Year began in March with the spring, not in January in the middle of the winter.
 This also happens to be the time of the Passover from the Biblical quote above.

 The following picture shows the sunrise on the 21st of March 2017.
 As you can see, Sun is currently rising between the constellations of Pisces and Aquarius.

 Vernal equinox – 2017 AD – Sun is progressing towards Aquarius

 Due to the astronomical phenomena of the precession, Sun is not always rising in the same place.
 It moves for 30 degrees of the Zodiac every 2,160 years, in a counterclockwise direction.
 This is roughly the time that the Sun spends in one constellation.

 Some say that the reason that the symbol of Jesus was a fish is that Christianity was created as the Sun was entering Pisces.
 And here is how that would look on the spring equinox, 2017 years ago.

 Equinox in Pisces during the 1st year AD

 In a few hundred years from now, the Sun will reach Aquarius.
 This will be the beginning of the new “stellar” age.

 The age of Aries